abrahamcanafe/power-systems-economic-dispatch-power/README.md

 # Optimal Economic Dispatch Mixed-Integer Linear Program
 Mixed-integer linear program that simulates the optimal economic dispatch over a 24-hour horizon for a local power system with hydroelectric generators.
-MATLAB code written in 2022 for my Power Systems Economics class at my undergraduate university.
+MATLAB code written for the  Power Systems Restructuring: Operations and Economics course at my undergraduate university (Spring 2022).

 ## Built With